Home Warranty Appliance Coverage: What's Covered and What's Not

 • Keep records of any professional servicing, inspections, or repairs

-For a full breakdown of how coverage works — including the claims process — read our guide on how a home warranty works.
+For a full breakdown of how coverage works including the claims process, read our guide comparing home warranty vs. extended warranty or our refrigerator coverage guide for one of the most commonly claimed appliances.

 Frequently Asked Questions